hammadparveez/architecture_cli/README.md

 $ architecture_cli --create [name]
 ```

--Alternatively, you can use the following commands:
+- Alternatively, you can use the following commands:
 ```console style="background-color: black;"
 $ folder_cli --create [name]
 ```